The Hemingway Wing Safari

 The Serengeti sometimes does remind us of the American prairie, but in truth it can’t be compared with any other place on earth.
 Its kopje-dotted landscape, its vast and billowing skies, and especially its astounding wealth of wildlife make it one-of-a-gorgeous-kind.
 Flying via Nairobi and Arusha, we reach our base, Migration Camp, on the hippo-haven Grumeti River.
 Known for its superb tents (which, one traveller wrote, “have only one thing in common with normal tents: canvas”) and its dramatic setting in rocky outcrops, Migration Camp is revered for its tranquility (something of a Serengeti specialty).

-Days 10 – 12 Lake Manyara and the Ngorongoro Crater
+Days 10 to 12 Lake Manyara and the Ngorongoro Crater

 We make the short flight from the Serengeti to Lake Manyara, then drive to our base for the next three nights, the quietly spectacular Manor at Ngorongoro, whose Cape Dutch cottages (with full suites) are tranquilly set within a coffee plantation adjacent to the Ngorongoro Conservation Area.
 The Manor, much admired for its cuisine and thoughtful service, offers a wealth of activities, from horsebacking, mountain biking and swimming, to estate walks and recreative spa lounging.